Quamatic/rbx-redux/README.md

     - [x] createAsyncThunk
     - [x] createReducer
     - [x] createSlice
+    - [x] nanoid
+    - [x] matchers
     - [x] immutableStateInvariantMiddleware
-    - [ ] serializableStateInvariantMiddleware
+    - [ ] serializableStateInvariantMiddleware (This might not be super practical to implement, I'll see.)
-    - [x] nanoid
+    - [ ] createListenerMiddleware
+    - [ ] creatEntityAdapter
     - [ ] devtoolsExtension
+    - [ ] Immer (Probably won't be added due to added layer of complexity.)
+    - [ ] RTK Query (This will not be implemented, has no practical use on Roblox.)

 * Redux Thunk
     - [x] thunkMiddleware
+    - [x] withExtraArgument

 * Reselect
     - [x] createSelector
+    - [x] createSelectorCreator

 * React-Redux
     - Coming soon!

-# Limitations
-The only real limitation is the translations of typings.
-Many of Redux's types are impossible to translate due to Luau just not being able to convert them (atleast directly 1:1).
-With that being said, the best of effort was done to convert them.

-Also, Redux uses Immer for mutations (although it's optional).
-This is not supported, you still have to do immutable updates like normal.

 # Motivation
-The motivation to do this was because I was bored.
-And because I wanted the modern features of Redux, mainly those from the toolkit package.
-Does a 1:1 translation of the entire library make much sense?
-No, not really.
-But then again, I was bored.
-So... whatever.
+I wanted to have the modern features of Redux.
+Porting most of the library was quite overkill, but it was still fun to do.

 # To-do
 - [ ] Make the package fully typed
 - [ ] Export all typings to the entry file
-- [ ] Add tests
 - [ ] Add a feature similar to a production/development environment for stuff like throwing errors & warnings
-- [ ] Add dev-tools extension (UI & Middleware)
 - [ ] Add optimizations
-- [ ] Add react-redux package